 The electricity generation requirement is fulfilled if, at least once a year, the average power supplied to the network during a single 15-minute measurement period reaches at least 95% of the contractually agreed generation capacity for supplying electricity to the network (ie the network capacity for supplying electricity to the network).

-However, if the actual maximum power supplied to the network was 3.012 kW, the unused generation capacity is calculated as 3.6 – 3.012 = 0.588 kW, and when rounded down to the nearest kilowatt, the unused portion is 0 kW.
+However, if the actual maximum capacity supplied to the network was 33.612 kW, the fee for unused generation capacity is calculated as (36 × 0.95) – 33.612 = 0.588 kW, and rounding down to the nearest kilowatt, the unused portion on which the fee is based amounts to 0 kW.

 Do I have to pay the unused generation capacity fee if, during the initial two-year monitoring period, I met the generation requirement in one year but did not meet it in the other?